primo1994/Portfolio/README.md

-# Portfolio
+# Personal website
-This is my personal website project available at www.przemekmisztela.pl I made it with html,css, bootstrap and php (contact form).
-If you have any clues or found bugs, please report it to my e-mail: contact@przemekmisztela.pl
+This is my personal website project available at www.przemekmisztela.pl

+## Technologies

+* HTML5
+* CSS3
+* Bootstrap 4
+* PHP (contact form)

+## Contact
+ If you want to give me some clues or found a bug and want to report it, please write to me: contact@przemekmisztela.pl